greypaschall/autoServerProject/README.md

 * **SaveWorldShutdown AWS Lambda** This one handles autoshutdown and saving world files back to the S3 bucket.
 It also deletes the CloudWatch alarm.

   *  The Lambda receives the alarm event from SNS and inspects the CloudWatch `Trigger.Dimensions`
-  *  There it finds `InstanceId=shared` — this is expected, because the metric is intentionally published with a shared dimension rather than the real EC2 instance-id. (*The whole reason for using a shared metric is to prevent a new metric being created on each start-up.*)
+  *  There it finds `InstanceId=shared` — this is expected, because the metric is intentionally published with a shared dimension rather than the real EC2 instance-id. (*The whole reason for using a shared metric is to prevent a new metric from being created on each start-up.*)
   * Because `InstanceId` is `"shared"`, the Lambda resolves the **actual** Minecraft server InstanceId by:
     * Calling `DescribeInstances` with filters:
       * `tag:MinecraftServer = True`